radiocosmology/alpenhorn/demo/demo-script.md

 there's no difficulty writing to the node, since filesystem events won't trigger automatic attempts to import files.

-First, turn off auto-import on the node:
+First, turn off auto-import on the node by modifying its properties:
 ```
 alpenhorn node modify demo_storage1 --no-auto-import
 ```

-If you want, you can verify that auto-import has been turned off for the node by checking its properties:
+If you want, you can verify that auto-import has been turned off for the node by checking its
+metadata:
 ```
 root@alpen1:/# alpenhorn node modify demo_storage1 --no-auto-import
 Node updated.